 Leaders in Canada

-Perennial favourites, U of A teams have gone 24 consecutive years with at least one national championship win.
+Perennial favourites, U of A teams have gone 25 consecutive years with at least one national championship win.
 No other school in Canada has an active streak that long.
-That streak was kept alive in 2016-17 thanks to a fifth national title for Golden Bears soccer and a record-setting eighth national crown for the Pandas hockey team.
+The streak was kept alive in 2017-18 thanks to a record 16th University Cup title for the Golden Bears hockey team, and national titles won by both the Bears and Pandas curling rinks.

 Sports are a big part of university life beyond the varsity ranks.
 Four alumni attended the 2016 Summer Olympics in Brazil: Carline Muir (track and field), Ben Saxton (beach volleyball), Lynda Kiejko (pistol shooting), and Tara Whitten (cycling).

-The U of A ’s love of sport stretches to the classroom as well: the renowned Faculty of Physical Education and Recreation was the first university faculty of its kind in the Commonwealth when it was established in 1964.
+The U of A ’s love of sport stretches to the classroom as well: the renowned Faculty of Kinesiology, Sport, and Recreation was the first university faculty of its kind in the Commonwealth when it was established in 1964.